waleedmebane/allsembly-prototype/docs/installation_and_testing.md

     make test
     sudo make install

-(`*`See the bottom of this file for a tip in case you get an error message about needing to add a source repository in order to install build dependencies--the first step listed above.)
+(`*`See the bottom of this section for a tip in case you get an error message about needing to add a source repository in order to install build dependencies--the first step listed above.)
 (I haven't tested with versions of Python other than 3.7.4, yet.